 A course intended to acquaint the student with recent developments in digital systems as found in the research publications.
 Topics are selected at the discretion of the instructor and may include such subjects as: machine organization, computer graphics, manmachine interfaces, design automation, parallel processing, microcomputers and microprocessors.
-An individually planned laboratory program is directed toward an experimental project involving state-of-theart utilization of computer hardware or software.
-PREREQUISITE: EE 3812.
+An individually planned laboratory program is directed toward an experimental project involving state-of-the-art utilization of computer hardware or software.
+PREREQUISITE: EE 3800.

-EE 4845 Principles of Digital Filters (3-2).
+EE 1815 Principles of Digital Filters (4-0).

 A course in the techniques and algorithms involved in the processing of discrete signals using the principles of digital filtering.
 Included is the approximation problem of converting frequency and time domain specifications into recursive and non-recursive filter algorithms, filter synthesis and realization, the discrete Fourier and other transformations, extension to multidimensional signal analysis, and image processing.
 Other topics included are error analysis, noise generation due to finite precision arithmetic, and limit cycles.
 Problems and exercises are derived from military applications and include filter design, realization, and testing.
-PREREQUI-SITE: EE 2114 or equivalent.
+PREREQUISITE: EE 3400.